mfem/web/src/fem_bc.md

 MFEM supports boundary conditions of mixed type through the definition of boundary attributes on the mesh.
-A boundary attribute is a positive integer index assigned to each boundary element of the mesh.
+A boundary attribute is a positive integer assigned to each boundary element of the mesh.
 Since each boundary element can have only one attribute number the boundary attributes split the boundary into a group of disjoint sets.
 MFEM allows the user to define boundary conditions on a subset of boundary attributes.

 Typically mixed boundary conditions are defined on disjoint portions of the boundary defined as: